weareenvoy/tdd-bowling-example/readme.md

 Make sure to add back the `@test` annotation!

 As expected, the first two tests pass, and the new one fails.

+Great, now let’s rework `BowlingGame::score()` to calculate out the game on the fly.

+The basic logic here is as follows:

+    foreach frame
+        if the sum of both rolls equals 10 increment $score by 10 + the next roll else
+            increment $score by both rolls

+In trying to implement this logic, we’ll quickly come to realize that we need two index variables, one for the current frame and one for the current roll.
+Once it’s implemented, run the tests!

+We’ve got a passing test suite!